submorphic/Modern-Fullstack-Serverless-/README.md

 Because of the increase in developer velocity, serverless applications usually enable you to A/B test different ideas much more quickly and easily.

+##### LESS CODE

+Most engineers will agree that, at the end of the day, code is a liability.
+What has value is the feature that the code delivers, not the code itself.
+When you find ways to deliver these features while simultaneously limiting the amount of code you need to maintain, and even doing away with the code completely, you are reducing overall complexity in your application.

+With less complexity comes fewer bugs, easier onboarding for new engineers, and overall less cognitive load for those maintaining and adding new features.
+A developer can hook into these services and implement features with no knowledge of the actual backend implementation and with little to no backend code at all.